renesas-rz/meta-rz-edge-ai-demo/README.md

 * Click "Camera Settings->Enable/Disable Auto White Balance" when using a supported MIPI CSI camera to enable or disable the automatic white balance feature of the OV5645 sensor.
+* Click "About->Hardware" to read the board information.
+* Click "About->License" to read the GPLv2 license that this app is licensed under.
+* Click "About->Exit" to close the application.

 ## Notes